Guidance for twisted particle filter: a continuous-time perspective: Numerical examples

 To test the sensitivity of the proposed method, we fix $d = 3$, $\Sigma_{OB}=I_d$, $\sigma=1$ and run the experiment for different $\alpha$.
 See the results in Figure \ref{fig:alpha}.

-As we can see from Table \ref{tab:lorenzddd} and Figure \ref{fig:alpha}, the proposed TPPF algorithm (especially the ones using loss functions $L_{RE}$ and $L_{RECE}$) behaves much better than BPF and FA-APF, and slightly better than iAPF.
-Moreover, we observe that for the current partial-observed nonlinear model, sometimes the result of iAPF is more biased (see (b) in Figure \ref{fig:alpha}), despite its relatively low variance.
+As we can see from Table \ref{table:combined2} (a) and Figure \ref{fig:alpha}, the proposed TPPF algorithm (especially the ones using loss functions $L_{RE}$ and $L_{RECE}$) behaves better than BPF and FA-APF, and slightly better than iAPF.
+We also observe that for the current partially-observed nonlinear model, sometimes the result of iAPF is more biased (see (b) in Figure \ref{fig:alpha}), despite its relatively low variance.